marshallshen/blog/_posts/2026-02-14-who-are-you-if-ai-writes-the-code.md

 Every major abstraction in computing has changed what "engineering" means:

 - **Assembly → C**: We stopped managing registers, started managing memory
-- **C → Python/JavaScript**: We stopped managing memory, started managing business logic
+- **C → Python/JavaScript frameworks**: We stopped managing memory, started managing business logic
 - **Frameworks → AI agents**: We're stopping manual implementation, starting orchestration

 Each time, the fear is the same: *"If this gets easier, am I still valuable?"*